jfairbank/redux-saga-test-plan/docs/integration-testing/partial-matching.md

 particular action type was dispatched via `put`.
 You can handle these situations with partial matcher assertions.

-The following assertions now have a `like` method along with convenient helper methods for partially matching assertions:
+The following assertions have a `like` method along with convenient helper methods for partially matching assertions:

 - `actionChannel`